-The best preventive dentistry is a partnership between you, Dr. Jacob Kent, and our dental team.
+The best preventive dentistry is a partnership between you, your Dentist and our dental team.
 Together, we can work toward two important parts of good dental care:

 - Keeping your mouth healthy with preventive and general dentistry

-- Addressing any oral health conditions that arise with general, restorative, and prosthetic dentistry
+- Addressing any oral health conditions that arise with general, restorative dentistry and prosthetic dentistry

 The first step, keeping your mouth healthy, has much to do with preventing dental disease and injuries.
 While some preventive dental tactics are important for patients of all ages, others target people in certain phases of life.